SK1Y101/sk1y101.github.io/_posts/2022-11-01-november-sprint.md

 I really wish I'd grabbed a picture of all the Tube trains I jumped on, because the Victoria line was very delayed, but I was a little more focused on getting to St.Pancras on time!

-Boarding the absolutely gorgeous eurostar e320, I took a slightly blurry image of the other stabled beside us.
+Boarding the absolutely gorgeous Eurostar e320, I took a slightly blurry image of the other stabled beside us.
 They served a delicious meal too!

 <swiper-container keyboard="true" navigation="true" pagination="true" pagination-clickable="true" pagination-dynamic-bullets="true" rewind="true">
   <swiper-slide>{% include figure.liquid loading="eager" path="assets/img/sprint2211/outbound_eurostar.jpg" class="img-fluid rounded z-depth-1" %}</swiper-slide>